jayantd3/portfolio/README.md

 -  Built from scratch with **HTML5**, **CSS3**, and responsive design
 -  Downloadable resume button
 -  Contact form powered by [Formspree](https://formspree.io/)
--  Clean UI with dark mode toggle (optional)
+-  Clean UI with dark mode toggle in about section
 -  Hosted for free using **GitHub Pages**

 ---